Faceless Killers

 Part 3 of the Kurt Wallander series

-The execution-style murder of a Swedish housewife looks to Wallander like a simple crime of passion.
-But as he digs deeper, he uncovers an assassination plot and soon finds himself in a tangle with the secret police and with a ruthless foreign agent.
+The execution-style murder of a Swedish housewife looks like a simple case, except that there is no obvious suspect.
+Wallander follows a lead on a determined stalker, but when his alibi turns out to be airtight, Wallander begins to realize that what seemed a simple crime of passion is actually far more complex and dangerous.
+Eventually, his search uncovers an assassination plot, and Wallander soon finds himself in a tangle with the secret police and with a ruthless foreign agent.

 The Man Who Smiled